Lefschetz Defect in Families: Lefschetz defect on abelian varieties

 If we denote by \(\phi_{L^{\otimes m}} : X \dashrightarrow \proj(H^0(X,L^{\otimes m}))\) the rational map induced by the linear system \(|L^{\otimes m}|\), and by \(W_{L^{\otimes m}}\subset \proj(H^0(X,L^{\otimes m})\) the closure of \( \mathrm{Im} \phi_{L^{\otimes m}}\), then

 Let us fix a complex abelian variety \(A\) of dimension \(n\).
-Then the Itaka dimension of the line bundle \(\Ocal_A(D)\) for \(D\subset A\) an effective divisor manifests in a very explicit geometric way, which we now recall.
+Then the Iitaka dimension of the line bundle \(\Ocal_A(D)\) for \(D\subset A\) an effective divisor manifests in a very explicit geometric way, which we now recall.
 It is a remarkable basic fact about abelian varieties that for any effective divisor \(D \subset A\), the linear system \(|2D|\) is basepoint-free.
 Moreover, if is the Stein factorization of \(\phi_{2D}\), then \(B\) itself is an abelian variety (by Proposition, page 88 of \cite{mumford_book}).
 Since \(\psi\) is finite, by (\ref{eq kodaira dimension}) we have

-We know discuss what is the link between \(\delta_A(D)\) and \(\dim B\).
+We now discuss what is the link between \(\delta_A(D)\) and \(\dim B\).
 This analysis will also show that the finer datum of the isogeny factors of \(B\) and their multiplicity in \(A\) determines \(\delta_A(D)\) even more precisely.

+Recall that for any complex manifold \(X\), \(\NS(X)\) denotes the Neron-Severi lattice, i.e., the image of the first Chern class map \(\Pic(X)\to H^2(X,\Z)\).
+If \(X\) is smooth projective, then \(\NS(X)\otimes \Q\simeq N^1(X)_{\Q}\) as homological equivalence and numerical equivalence coincide up to torsion (\cite[Corollary 1.4.38]{laz}).